 feeling restful with some love to give

-a lady and a life to live
+imagining a lady and a life to live

 holding her hand

-she holding mine
+she is holding mine

-sipping wine
+we're sipping wine

 red in the nighttime and white during the day